 The great thing about a Lifetime ISA is that as a first-time buyer, your partner will be able to use it even though you’ve owned a property before.
 In fact, if you have a Lifetime ISA of your own, you can use yours towards the home too.
 However, you’ll have to pay a hefty 25% withdrawal charge to do so, which means you’ll technically lose more than the bonus you get – so it’s not really worth it.

 Can you lie about being a first-time buyer?

 No, you can’t lie about being a first-time buyer.
 At least, we wouldn’t.

 Most government schemes will need you to sign a declaration to confirm you’re a first-time buyer.
 If you lie on this and it later turns out you weren’t telling the truth, you could lose your property.
 Worse still, you could be committing a criminal offence, which is pretty serious!

 There are lots of ways that someone could check whether you’ve owned a property before, such as searching the Land Registry for your name, checking to see whether there’s a previous mortgage on your credit history or looking at your HMRC records to see whether you’ve paid Stamp Duty previously.
 Ultimately, even if you are inclined to break the law, we’d say it’s just not worth the risk!

 Ready to team up with your partner to buy the property of your dreams?

-Whether you qualify for government help or not, just get in touch with a ‘whole of market’ mortgage broker (also known as a mortgage advisor) who can compare all the different deals from lots of different lenders.
+Whether you qualify for government help or not, just get in touch with a ‘whole of market’ mortgage advisor who can compare all the different deals from lots of different lenders, you can find the right one for you with our free find a mortgage advisor service.
 Not only can they advise you on the most cost-effective way to buy a property together, but they’ll even sort your whole application out for you (there’s a reason we call them lifesavers!).

 You’ll be sipping champagne in your brand new pad before you know it.